NunezKant/Bayesian-Inference-Class/README.md

 * hypothesis testing
 * linear regression

-and a bried example of bayesian neural networks, unfourtanly it is only in Spanish.
+and a bried example of bayesian neural networks, unfortunaly it is only in Spanish.